ACC25/wakaru/source_emails/interactions.md

 + Querying inventory on already built boards
 + Querying wait times for building a board
-+ Querying materials used for building a board
-+ Querying wait times for surfboard repairs
 + Querying warranty policy

 #### Accessories

 + Querying inventory on accessories
-+ Querying materials used on a particular accessory
-+ Querying warranty policy

-#### wetsuits

-+ Querying clothing inventory sizes for a specific article
-+ Querying materials used on a particular article
 + Querying warranty policy